matthewjwoodruff/pareto.py/testing/README.md

 * header: reference invocation for sorting in3_header.txt
 * comment_blank_header: reference invocation for sorting in3_comment_blank_header.txt
 * contribution: reference invocation for getting contribution information.
 Optionally, invoke with --line-number.
+* doitall: do all of the above and more

 Other: